Financial News Releases

 General Mills Reaffirms Guidance For Fiscal 2018

-MINNEAPOLIS, Sept.
-7, 2017 /PRNewswire/ -- In conjunction with a presentation today at the Barclays Global Consumer Staples Conference, General Mills (NYSE: GIS) reaffirmed its key financial targets for the fiscal year ending May 27, 2018.
+MINNEAPOLIS, Nov.
+14, 2017 /PRNewswire/ -- In conjunction with discussions today at the Morgan Stanley Global Consumer & Retail Conference, General Mills (NYSE: GIS) reaffirmed its key financial targets for the fiscal year ending May 27, 2018.
 Organic net sales are expected to decline between 1 and 2 percent from 2017 levels.
 Total segment operating profit in constant currency is expected to range between flat and up 1 percent, and adjusted operating profit margin is expected to increase over year-ago levels.
-Fiscal 2018 adjusted diluted earnings per share (which excludes certain items affecting comparability) are expected to increase between 1 and 2 percent in constant currency.
+Fiscal 2018 adjusted diluted earnings per share (EPS), which excludes certain items affecting comparability, are expected to increase between 1 and 2 percent in constant currency.

-A webcast of today's General Mills presentation can be accessed live at www.generalmills.com beginning at 7:30 AM Eastern Time.
-The webcast will be archived on the Investors section of General Mills' website for at least 30 days.
+A webcast of today's General Mills discussion can be accessed live at www.generalmills.com/investors beginning at 3:00 PM Eastern Time.
+The webcast will be available through May 13, 2018.

 About General Mills

 General Mills is a leading global food company that serves the world by making food people love.
 Its brands include Cheerios, Annie's, Yoplait, Nature Valley, Fiber One, Häagen-Dazs, Betty Crocker, Pillsbury, Old El Paso, Wanchai Ferry, Yoki, and more.
 Headquartered in Minneapolis, Minnesota, USA, General Mills generated fiscal 2017 consolidated net sales of US $15.6 billion, as well as another US $1.0 billion from its proportionate share of joint-venture net sales.

 For further information: (Analysts) Jeff Siemon: 763-764-2301, (Media) Bridget Christenson: 763-764-6364